aws-samples/aws-deeplens-worker-safety-project/README.md

 2. Click on Roles
 3. Serach for AWSDeepLensGreengrassGroupRole and click on the Role name
 4. Under permissions, click on Attach Policies
-5. Search S3, select AmazonS3FullAccessand click Attach policy
+5. Search S3, select AmazonS3FullAccess and click Attach policy

 ### Create an Amazon S3 bucket